 Parameter | Description |

-Instance Mode | Select Provisioned Resource. |
+Instance Mode | Selecting provisioned resource. |

 Instance Engine | Select a transactional cluster.
 TDSQL-C for MySQL supports two instance engines: transactional cluster and analysis cluster.
 The transactional cluster can provide HTAP capability by enabling a read-only analysis engine in conjunction with TXSQL read-write instances, while the analysis cluster only contains read-only analysis engine instances and synchronizes the configured data source data to the analysis engine via Zero-ETL capability. |

-Region | Select a region for database deployment. |
+Region | Select the deployment region for your database. |

-Source AZ | Select an AZ for deployment.
-Specific AZs in the selected region are shown on the actual purchase page. |
+Source AZ | Select the AZ for deployment.
+The AZ distribution in the corresponding region is subject to the actual purchase page. |

 Multi-AZ Deployment | Select whether to enable multi-AZ deployment.
-If you enable it, the replica AZ option will appear. |
+If you select Yes, the secondary AZ option will appear. |

-Transfer Linkage | It is "High IO" by default. |
+Transfer Linkage | High IO Edition by default. |

-Network | Select the network for a database instance.
+Network | Select the network for the database instance.
 Currently, only Virtual Private Cloud (VPC) is supported.
-For performance and security reasons, only devices within the selected VPC can access this database instance through the private network.
-Use the private network for business access.
-For non-business access, such as testing or auxiliary management of a database, you can also access to the database instance through the public network.
-For detailed instructions and notes, see Enable or Disable Public Network Connection. |
+For security and performance considerations, only devices within the selected VPC can access this database instance through the private network.
+For business access, use the private network.
+For non-business access, such as testing or auxiliary database management, you can also access the database instance via the public network.
+For detailed instructions and considerations, see Enable or Disable Public Network Connection. |

 Database Version | MySQL 5.7 and 8.0 are supported. |

-Compute Billing Mode | Monthly subscription and pay-as-you-go billing are supported. |
+Compute Billing Mode | The yearly/monthly subscription and pay-as-you-go modes are supported. |

 Instance Type | Filtering computing specifications by instance type is supported.
 The supported options are as follows: all instance types, general, and exclusive. |

-Compute Instance (read/write) | Select the compute specifications of the read-write instance.
+Compute Instance (read/write) | Select the computing specification for the read-write instance.
 Only one read-write instance can be configured.
-Note: If your desired instance specification is sold out, you can click Do you need it? and the pop-up window will display instances of the same specification in other AZs.
-If none of them meet your requirements, submit a ticket for assistance. ![]() |
+Note: If the required instance specifications are sold out, click Do you need it?.
+A pop-up window will recommend instances with the same specifications in other AZs.
+If none of them meet your requirements, you can submit a ticket. ![]() |

-Compute Instance (read-only) | Select the computing specifications of the read-only instance.
-You can configure 0 to 15 read-only instances.
-The read-only instance type under a cluster supports the selection of preset resource instances (represented by the letter P) and Serverless resource instances (represented by the letter S).
-Among them, Serverless resource instances can automatically expand and contract according to load changes, and the actual calculation is in seconds.
-Charges will be charged based on usage and storage resource usage.
-After the instance is suspended, no computing fees will be charged.
-The total number of read-only instances in a cluster = number of preset resource instances + number of Serverless instances.
-You can add corresponding read-only instances as needed. ![]() Click Add Pre-Configured Resource Instances, select the required instance specification in the pop-up window, and click OK.
-If you need preset resource instances of the same instance specification, click "+" to increase the quantity.
-If you need preset resource instances of different instance specifications, you can click Add Pre-Configured Resource Instances again to select.
-If you need to modify the selected instance type, you can click Modify and reselect the required instance type.
-Click Add Serverless Resource Instances to complete the computing power configuration and automatic suspension settings.
-If you need to increase the number of instances after adding it, click "+" to increase it.
-Then uniformly set the computing power interval configuration for the selected Serverless resource instance.
-Selecting whether to enable automatic pause is supported.
-If the option is checked, the automatic pause time can be set, indicating that the database will automatically enter a paused status if it is not used within the set time period.
-During the paused status, no computing charges will be incurred; if the option is unchecked, the database will keep running continuously.
-The automatic pause settings can also be modified in the console after a cluster is created.
-(This step is required when adding a Serverless resource instance) Select the billing mode for the Serverless resource instance, which supports pay-as-you-go billing or resource pack.
-If you choose a resource pack, you can bind one or more (up to 10) computing resource pack in the selected region of the cluster within the validity period under the current account.
-If there is no resource pack available, you can purchase the resource pack first.
-After the resource pack quota is consumed, billing will continue according to the pay-as-you-go billing model. |
+Compute Instance (read-only) | Select the computing specification for the read-only instance.
+Zero to 15 read-only instances can be configured.
+The read-only instance type in a cluster supports selecting provisioned resource instances (indicated by the letter P) and Serverless resource instances (indicated by the letter S).
+Serverless resource instances can automatically scale in or out based on load changes, and fees are charged based on the actual second-level computing and storage resource usage.
+No computing fees are charged after an instance is paused.
+The total number of read-only instances in a cluster = the number of provisioned resource instances + the number of Serverless instances.
+You can add the corresponding read-only instances as needed. ![]() Click Add Pre-Configured Resource Instances, select the required instance specifications in the pop-up window, and then click OK.
+If you need provisioned resources instances with the same specifications, click the plus sign to increase the quantity.
+If you need provisioned resources instances with different specifications, you can click Add Pre-Configured Resource Instances again to make a selection.
+If you need to modify the selected instance specifications, you can click Modify to reselect the required specifications.
+Click Add Serverless Resource Instances to configure computing resources and set up automatic suspension.
+After adding, if you need to increase the number of instances, click the plus sign to do so.
+Then, uniformly configure the computing resource range for the selected Serverless resources instances.
+After the configuration is complete, you can choose whether to enable automatic pause.
+If you select this option, you can set the automatic pause time.
+This means the database will automatically enter a paused status if it is not used within the set time period, and no computing charges will be incurred during the pause.
+If you deselect the option, the database will keep running continuously.
+The automatic pause settings can also be modified in the console after the cluster is created.
+(Perform this step when adding a Serverless resources instance.)
+Select a billing mode for the Serverless resources instance.
+You can choose pay-as-you-go or a resource pack.
+If you select a resource pack, you can bind one or more (up to 10) computing resource packs that are under your current account, are within their validity period, and are in the region selected for the cluster.
+If no resource pack is available, you can purchase a resource pack first.
+After the resource pack quota is exhausted, billing continues based on the pay-as-you-go mode. |

-Auto-Renewal | Auto-renew the device monthly upon expiration if your account has sufficient balance Note: This item needs to be set only when the computing resource billing mode of the cluster is set to yearly/monthly subscription. |
+Auto-Renewal | The device will be automatically renewed monthly upon expiration when the account balance is sufficient.
+Note: Note: This item needs to be set only when the computing resource billing mode of the cluster is set to yearly/monthly subscription. |

-Storage Billing Mode | Pay-as-you-go billing is supported, which means you don't need to specify a storage option when you make a purchase.
-TDSQL-C for MySQL is billed by the actual storage used per hour.
-Monthly subscription billing is supported, which means you need to purchase monthly-subscribed storage space now (billed in the entirety regardless of whether it is used up).
+Storage Billing Mode | Pay-as-you-go billing is supported, meaning you do not need to specify storage when purchasing.
+TDSQL-C for MySQL charges based on the actual hourly storage usage.
+Yearly/monthly subscription is supported, which means you pre-purchase storage space, and the unused portion is still billed.
 Note: When the computing resource billing mode is set to yearly/monthly subscription, the storage resource billing mode can be set to either yearly/monthly subscription or pay-as-you-go.
 When the computing resource billing mode is set to pay-as-you-go, the storage resource billing mode can only be set to pay-as-you-go.
 For how to choose the billing mode for storage space, see How to Choose Storage Space Billing Mode. |

 Parameter | Description |

-Admin Username | It is root by default. |
+Admin Username | The default name is root. |

-Password | The password can contain 8–64 characters in at least three of the following character types: uppercase letters, lowercase letters, digits, and symbols ~!@#$%^&*_-+=|\\(){}[]:;',.?/. |
+Password | 8–64 characters, including any three of the following types: uppercase and lowercase letters, digits, and ~!@#$%^&*_-+=|\\(){}[]:;'<>,.?/. |

-Default Character Set | UTF8, GBK, LATIN1, and UTF8MB4 are supported. |
+Default Character Set | UTF8MB4, GBK, LATIN1, and UTF8 are supported. |

-Default collation rule | Select the default collation rule for the character set.
+Default Collation Rule | Select the default collation rule for the character set.
 Specific options are subject to the actual purchase page. |

 Parameter | Description |

-Enabling the database proxy | Select whether to enable the database proxy.
+Enable Database Proxy | Select whether to enable the database proxy.
 The options are yes and no. Select yes: Set the proxy specification, AZ, and number of nodes.
 For setting item description, see Enabling the Database Proxy.
 Select no: This option indicates that the database proxy is not enabled when a cluster is created.
 After creation, you can enable the database proxy through the console. |

 Parameter Template | Select or create a parameter template. |

-Table Name Case Sensitivity | Select Case-Insensitive or Case-Sensitive. |
+Table Name Case Sensitivity | Select whether table names are case-sensitive.
+The options are case-insensitive and case-sensitive. |

-Project | Specify a project for the cluster to be created. |
+Project | Specify an associated project for the cluster you want to create. |

 Alarm Policy | Select or create an alarm policy. |

-Tag | Add a tag to facilitate resource categorization and management. |
+Tag | Add tags to facilitate resource classification and management. |

-Terms and Conditions | Read and indicate your consent to the terms and conditions. |
+Terms and Conditions | Read and check the agreement terms. |

 Feedback